by Andrea M. Darcy

 7. Challenge your core beliefs.

-Do you deep down just think you are not loveable, flawed, or somehow not as good as anyone else?
+Do you deep down just think you are not loveable, are flawed, or are somehow not as good as anyone else?

 What would life look like if the opposite were true?
 What new decisions would you make?